 The building right behind the tram is the central market building.

-At 12 noon, he had to join the The Document Foundation (TDF) sightseeing group, so we parted ways.
-The Hungarian parliament building is a tourist attraction.
-We were on the Pest side of Budapest, and the parliament was also on the Pest side, while other tourist attractions were on the Buda side.
+At some point, Atilla had to join the The Document Foundation (TDF) sightseeing group, so we parted ways at the central market.
+Dione and I continued our sightseeing and decided to start with visiting the Hungarian parliament, which is a tourist attraction.
+It was because we were on the Pest side and the parliament was also on the same side, while other tourist attractions were on the Buda side.

 So, Dione and I hopped on a tram and went to the parliament.
-There is a tram station just outside where we got off.
+We got off at a tram station just outside the parliament.
 The parliament is the icon of Budapest.
-One can buy tickets and go inside.
-However, we didn’t have a lot of time, so we clicked pictures outside.
+The building has a gothic architecture and colored brown and white.
+One can buy tickets and take an inside tour.
+However, we didn’t have a lot of time, so we stayed outside the building.

 Hungarian Parliament building.

-After spending some time there, we took a tram to the Chain Bridge.
+After spending some time outside the parliament building, we took a tram to the Chain Bridge.
 As I mentioned earlier, Budapest has two parts—Buda and Pest—separated by the Danube River.
 To go from one of the sides to the other requires crossing a bridge.
 Although Budapest has many bridges linking the two sides, the main one is the Chain Bridge.

 We walked on the chain bridge to get to the other side.
 The bridge gave a good view of the Danube River.
 It also had a statue of a lion.
-We could see Buda Castle from the bridge.
+The Buda Castle (another major landmark of Budapest) was visible from the bridge.

 A shot of Chain Bridge.